RedDragonWebDesign/BlueThrust5-Themes/readme.md

 I am not including Ribbon WoW here because that is the default theme in core.
 The files for Ribbon WoW can be found in the other repository.

-## This project is a fork of BlueThrust 4
+## This is a fork of BlueThrust 4

 BlueThrust5 is a fork of the abandonware project BlueThrust4.
 I am not the original creator of these themes.
 All themes were taken from [this page on the BlueThrust website](https://bluethrust.com/themes).

 As I make code changes to BlueThrust5, I will make changes to these themes too, so that everything stays compatible.

+## What do the themes look like?

+You can browse [this page on the original author's website](https://bluethrust.com/themes) to see demos for all 29 themes.

 ## Setup Guide